BarbaraCristinaNunes/final-project/pivity_botanical_collection/README.md

 In columns order_plant from table species I tried to user the word <b>order</b>, but I had the following error:

         [ERROR] Name "order" is a reserved word

+* 31/01/2022

+I changed my database structure and created an institution table.
+Now samples are associated with institutions and not with users.